Foundation Spring Registration

 - Withdrawing from all your courses and leaving the university (for a leave of absence or to end your program).

 After you have registered, a request to drop from ALL courses is considered a withdrawal, even if the term has not yet started.
 If you plan on returning to your studies in a subsequent semester you are required to submit a Leave of Absence request form.
-A leave may be granted for up to one year in which a student is guaranteed a space in his/her program upon return.
+A leave may be granted for up to one year in which a student is guaranteed a space in their program upon return.
 Leave of absence request forms are available on the website here or in Student Services.